Arguably the most influential publicly-unknown force in city contracting retires this afternoon.

 Mayor Stephanie Rawlings-Blake joked that the panel was “still in denial” over her decision to retire “after 28 years of faithful and exemplary service to the city of Baltimore.”
 (Actually Williams served 31 years, appointed as the city’s first compliance officer by then-Mayor William Donald Schaefer in 1981.)

-City Comptroller Joan Pratt lauded her for her stint as acting deputy comptroller, and City Council President Bernard C. “Jack” Young read a resolution passed by the City Council praising her “for making government more effective and efficient.”
+City Comptroller Joan Pratt lauded her for her stint in the mid-1990s as acting deputy comptroller, and City Council President Bernard C. “Jack” Young read a resolution passed by the City Council praising her “for making government more effective and efficient.”

 Williams took the encomiums in stride, saying, “It has been a privilege and honor to serve the citizens of Baltimore,” after which she was given a standing ovation.